Ernst Rudolf Vogenauer

 Ernst Rudolf Vogenauer (25 April 1897 – 29 December 1972) was a German graphic artist.
-After World War I, he worked as a poster designer and a book illustrator.
+After World War I, he worked as a poster designer and a book illustrator in East Berlin.
 He also designed banknotes, postage stamps, wooden toys, and ceramics.

 Early life

 As a child, he lived in a bi-national family and was very fond of music and culture.
 His father, George Vogenauer (1868–1950), was a Catholic tailor from the Bavarian city of Königstein.
-His mother, Anna Maria Haenni (1869–1950), was the Protestant daughter of a tailor and came from Uttigen-Kinnersrüti, near Bern.
+His mother, Anna Maria née Haenni (1869–1950), was the Protestant daughter of a tailor and came from Uttigen near Bern.
 Ernst Vogenauer's parents were married in 1893 in Munich, where they lived from 1893 to 1945.
 The couple raised their four children with a taste for work and studies.
 Ernst was imaginative and an unstimulated child.
-Gifted in alto voice, violin playing and drawing, he was aspired to become a graphic artist.
+Gifted in alto voice, violin playing and drawing, he aspired to become a graphic artist.

-Ernst Rudolf's sister, Babette Vogenauer (1893–1950), immigrated to France in 1911 with her spouse and two brothers, Andreas Vogenauer, a German science teacher (1894–1952), and Gottfried Vogenauer (1902–1984), a German economics teacher and author.
+Ernst Rudolf's sister, Babette Vogenauer (1893–1950), emigrated to France in 1911 with her spouse and two brothers, Andreas Vogenauer, a German science teacher (1894–1952), and Gottfried Vogenauer (1902–1984), a German economics teacher and author.
 In 1955, Gottfried wrote a private chronicle about the Vogenauer-Haenni family tree and its German and French descendants.
-Gottfried also wrote a collection of poems, Reifende Seele (Ripening Soul).
+Gottfried also wrote a collection of poems, Reifende Seele ("Ripening Soul").
 The manuscript is kept in a collection of handwritten documents at the Bavarian State Library.

 Career

 Ernst Vogenauer studied in Munich during his early childhood and was a bright student of Fritz Helmut Ehmcke (1878–1965).
 At the same time, he worked for the Consee's art printing office in Munich.
 In 1921, he left Munich for a job at the National Printing Office in Berlin where he worked until World War II.
-He married his wife, Minna, in 1925, who a few years later had their first only son.
-It was also at that time in the 1920s that he illustrated an edition of the Bavarian novel Der Wittiber (The Widower) by the German writer Ludwig Thoma (1867–1921).
+He married his wife, Minna, in 1925, who a few years later had their first and only son.
+It was also at that time in the 1920s that he illustrated an edition of the Bavarian novel Der Wittiber ("The Widower") by the German writer Ludwig Thoma (1867–1921).
 He was gifted in various artistic crafts.